pivotal-sadubois/tanzu-demo-hub/demos/tbs-spring-petclinic/README.md

-# Tanzu Demo Hub - VMware Tanzu SQL with PostgreSQL
+# Tanzu Demo Hub - VMware Tanzu Build Service

-This demo package is to illustrate the capabilities of the **VMware Tanzu SQL with PostgreSQL for Kubernetes** and the Postgres operator.
-The individual demos gides trough the live cycle of a database deployment containing *deployment, backup/restore, upgdrading and integration into an application*.
-Some of the demos requires to be used in order as they are depending on heach other (see more in the requirements section in the demo description).
+Consistently create production-ready container images that run on Kubernetes and across clouds.
+Automate source-to-container workflows across all your development frameworks.
+This demo shows the capabilities for the Tanzu Build Service with an example of the Spring Petclinic Application.

 *Featuring Demos*
 - [Build and deploy Spring Petclinic App on Harbor](#build-and-deploy-spring-petclinic-app-on-harbor)